aj4ayushjain/aj4ayushjain.github.io/_posts/2020-04-26-dumbCoder-Interview-Fuck-Sort-set-of-number.markdown

 	**Sort the array consisting of 0s, 1s & 2s**

-So I heard and solved it on leetcode before and had a idea insistenly to Use 2/3 pointers approach.Now the interviewer asked me to code the solution.
+So I heard and solved it on leetcode before and had a idea instantly to Use **2/3 pointers approach**.Now the interviewer asked me to code the solution.
-So I began coding without any algortihm and thought process and after some time came with a code and a bunch of changes which is exactly as it looks like I just copied from collabedit.
+So I began coding without any algorithm and thought process and after some time came with a code and a bunch of changes which is exactly as it looks like I just copied from collabedit.